Primary and Intermediate School English

 All students are assessed to see which spelling patterns and rules they are familiar with.
 From here, students begin lessons focusing on an area of spelling or grammar that they are developing.
 This is to allow for consolidation of learning, to see whether learning is being transferred into their written work and to introduce new patterns.

-Students write across a range of genres including personal recounts, character and place descriptions, narratives, speeches, instructions, reports, explanations and arguments.
+Students write across a range of text types including personal recounts, character and place descriptions, narratives, speeches, instructions, reports, explanations and arguments.
 This is done to ensure that students have a good grounding across curriculum in preparation for high school studies.
-Ideally, these genres are taught at the same time they are being studied at school.
-Time is spent developing students’ understanding of structure, grammar, punctuation and writing features which apply to each genre.
+Ideally, these text types are taught at the same time they are being studied at school.
+Time is spent developing students’ understanding of structure, grammar, punctuation and writing features which apply to each text type.

 Models of writing are used to allow students to understand what they are aiming for when it comes to meeting the expectations of their goals.
 Once a piece of writing has been completed, feedback and goals for the next piece of writing are shared with the student and their family.